Learn More and ApplyNursing (BSN)

 5. Students may not attend classes for a class which they are not enrolled.

 6. Students are responsible for maintaining and updating all required records.
-See clinical guidelines section of student handbook for more information.
+See Clinical Guidelines for further information.
 Failure to have all records submitted and up to date at the beginning of each course will result in inability to attend the clinical component of the course.

 7. Leave of Absence:

-a.
-Students who need to interrupt their students for personal, health or other reasons may request a leave of absence for up to one full year.
-The request should be made to the Associate Director of the Program and the Coordinator of Clinical Placements, APR Committee and Director of School of Nursing should be notified.
-Depending on circumstances and estimated length of absence, the Associate Director or student's academic advisor may recommend additional action to complete the request process.
+1. Students who need to interrupt their studies for personal, health or other reasons may request a leave of absence for up to one full year.
+The re-quest should be made to the Associate Director of the Program and the Coordinator of Clinical Placements, APR Committee and Director of School of Nursing should be notified.
+Depending on circumstances and estimated length of absence, the Associate Director or student’s academic advisor may recommend additional action to complete the request process.

 8. Students who have taken a leave of absence from the program for greater than 12 calendar months must re-apply to the University.
 Their application will then be considered with all other qualified applicants applying for admission to the nursing program.

-13. A student who has a grade of B- (86% or less) at mid-quarter may be placed on a contract for academic improvement by the instructor.
-The student must satisfactorily fulfill all course and contract requirements by the end of the quarter of contract initiation to progress in the program.
+14. A student who has a grade of B- (83% or less) at mid-quarter may be placed on contract for academic improvement by the instructor.
+The student must satisfactorily fulfill all course and contract requirements by the end of the quarter of con-tract initiation in order to progress in the program.

-15. In accordance with DePaul University policy, students must complete their program within 6 years of matriculation.
+16. In accordance with DePaul University policy, students must complete their pro-gram within 6 years of matriculation.

 Admission, Progression and Retention (APR) Committee